Performance Comparison of Android Devices

 The Image Rendering test measures the rate at which a bitmap image can be rendered to the screen at various sizes.
 The test always finishes on a complete cycle of rendering smallest to largest.

 The Image Filters test applies built-in rotation, brightness and greyscale filters to an image.
 Counts the number of filters applied per second.

 Three helicopters travel around the scene featuring 500 trees with 3 different tree textures on a terrain with water.
-The terrain is formed with 5,000 triangular polygons (15,000 vertices).
+The terrain is formed with 10,000 triangular polygons (30,000 vertices).
 Above the cloud layer, 3 jets travel accross the scene and is composed of 1194 vertices each.
 The trailing smoke is formed with 500 particles and updated on each frame.
-The trees and water consist of 2 polygons (6 vertices) and each helicopter object consists of 1,120 triangular polygons (3,360 vertices).
-Lighting & alpha blending are enabled.
+The trees and water consist of 2 polygons (6 vertices) and each helicopter object consist of 1,120 triangular polygons (3,360 vertices).
+Lighting, fog and alpha blending are enabled.
 On lower powered devices, the terrain is formed with less vertices, lower number of elements and no smoke particle system.
 In these cases, the 3D Graphics score is penalized.

 OpenGL ES using Unity

 This test will launch a scene created using Unity 5.5 with 2500 Asteroids, 71 Space ships (13 unique models) and 1 Space station.
 Polygon count for each space ship is between 5,000-30,000 with 39 different textures.
 The asteroids are based 3 level subdivieded icosphere with one of 10 unique textures.
 A particle system is used for the smoke trail for the main chased ship.
 On lower powered devices, the 3D Graphics score may be penalized.